jsoa/django-formfield/docs/_sources/getting_started.txt

 .. note::

-    If the form field is being made available via a form change, such as the admin, any unexpected value will be overriden by what the form returns .
-For example, the PersonMetaForm only expects `age` and `sex`, so none of the values above ('is', 'some' and 'here') match and will be overridden when the form submitted.
+    If the form field is being made available via a change form, such as the admin, any unexpected value will be overridden by what the form returns .
+For example, the `PersonMetaForm` above only expects `age` and `sex`, so none of the values above ('is', 'some' and 'here') match and will be overridden when the form submitted.

-    We can however, make the field hidden or readonly and use it like above.
+    We can however, make the field hidden or readonly and use it to supply any valid json, but its not really the intension of this app.

 Form within a form within a form within a form within a form.....
 =================================================================